hummingbird-dev/HummingbirdTreeview.vue/README.md

 ## Tipps and Tricks

+- To save the state of the treeview permanentely, set the *localstoragekey* option.
+See below (under options) for more details.

 - In the case of asynchroneous creation of input data, make sure that the input data variable (*tree*) exists, prior to initialization of